harikrishna95/pipecat-ai-pipecat-main-examples-phone-chatbot-silence-detection/README.md

 This returns a Daily room URL where you can test the bot's basic conversation capabilities.

+Steps to test silence detection capability:

+1. Join the Daily room URL returned from the curl command.
+2. The bot will join the call and greet you with a welcome message.
+3. Respond to the message and stay silent after that.
+4. The silence detection prompts will be activated 10 seconds after the end of previous conversation.
+5. You can jump in at anytime to continue conversing with the phone chatbot and the silence prompts will reset.
+6. If you continue staying silent for 3 consecutive 10 second time periods, the bot will terminate the call gracefully and exit the Daily room.

 ## Important Notes about the Silence Detection Implementation

 The following changes have been made to the Simple_dialin.py implementation that is available on pipecat's github repo.